 Example of a Static Field

-In the following example, we show how a static field can be used to keep a shared count among all instances of a class:
+In the following example, it shows how a static field can be used to keep a shared count among all instances of a class:

 #include <iostream>